kirkness/react-native-swift-socketio/README.md

 - Click 'Add'
 - Click your project in the navigator on the left and go to **build settings**
 - Search for **Objective-C Bridging Header**
-- Double click on the enpty column
+- Double click on the empty column
 - Enter **node_modules/react-native-swift-socketio/RNSwiftSocketIO/SocketBridge.h**

 ...
 That should do it!
 Please let me know of any issues ...